7 Things To Consider Before Getting Coffee With An Ex

 It's a nice thought: having coffee with your ex lover.
-Spending a few hours one afternoon sitting across from the person you once gave your heart to, now older, wiser.
+Spending a few hours one afternoon across from the person you once gave your heart to, now older, wiser.
 Theoretically, it could be both progressive and comforting to find space for an old flame in your new life.
-It would mean that it wasn't all for nothing — you're adults now, you can be civil.
-And a friendship validates the relationship, doesn't it?
+It would mean that it wasn't all for nothing — you're adults now, you can be civil, right?
+A friendship would validate the relationship's demise, wouldn't it?

 But for many of us grappling with the decision to reach out to an ex, there's a quiet objective and unrealistic expectation attached.
 Here's how it might go, your subconscious taunts: You'll hug, you'll say it's so good to see each other.
-You'll remark how great you look.
-You'll acknowledge the new hairstyles and shoes and smile at the old wallets and ink fingers and flyaway hairs.
-You'll surprise each other with your orders — you don't drink coffee any more, but they've just switched from tea.
+You'll acknowledge new hairstyles and shoes and smile at the old wallets and watches and cowlicks.
+You'll surprise each other with your orders — maybe you don't drink coffee any more, maybe they've gone vegan.
 You'll talk about your families, your friends, your jobs.
-You'll talk about a trip you took independently that you had hoped you'd one day take together.
-You'll try not to be passive aggressive about it.
+You'll talk about a trip you took independently that you had hoped you'd one day take together — you'll try not to be passive aggressive about it.
 And maybe somewhere not so deep inside, you'll hope they reach for you and tell you that the break up was all their fault and they'd do anything to get you back — even though you're not sure you want them back.

 Has Enough Time Passed?